 Our Attorneys May Be Able to Help

-Quick action from an attorney can sometimes get you the money you are owed.
-An attorney can also stop the harassment, or reveal options for improving your treatment in the workplace without having to lose your job first.
-In some cases, representation by legal counsel alerts your employer, and their legal counsel, that you are ready—and able—to protect your rights.
+Quick action from a lawyer can sometimes get you the money you are owed.
+An attorney can also stop the harassment or reveal options for improving your treatment in the workplace without your losing your job first.
+In some cases, representation by legal counsel alerts your employer and their legal counsel that you are ready — and able — to protect your rights.